software-development-project-1/software-development-project-1.github.io/slides/agile-software-development/agile-software-development.md

 - The learning objectives for this week are:
   - Knowing about the course contents, assesment and schedule
   - Knowing what is agile software development
-  - Knowing what is the software development licecycle
+  - Knowing what is the software development lifecycle
   - Knowing what is Scrum
   - Knowing how requirements are managed in agile software development